MorpheusAIs/morpheus-community-agent/README.md

 # Community Agent Template

-AI-powered Slack community management bot with a built-in Next.js admin panel.
+Open source AI-powered Slack community management bot with a built-in Next.js admin panel.
 Uses Chat SDK, AI SDK, and Vercel Workflow.

 **Template.** Fork it, customize it, and deploy your own AI community manager with Vercel.